 Chef John.
 He’s like a friend in the kitchen.
-The best kind of friend.
-The professional chef kind.
+The best kind of friend, the professional chef kind.
 And he’s here to make this the Best Thanksgiving Ever.
-Below: His top tips, recipes, and how-to videos gathered in one place.
+Below: His top tips, Thanksgiving recipes, and how-to videos gathered in one place.

 Creamy mascarpone cheese creates wonderful texture and a buttery, golden brown crust.
 Make these mashers in advance; spoon them into a casserole, and then simply bake until the tops are beautifully golden brown.
 They’re so good, gravy is almost optional.
 (Almost.)

 No Mushy Stuff: Pecan & Apricot Stuffing

 The pilgrims avoided soggy stuffing by not actually having stuffing on the Thanksgiving menu.
 But that’s not really an option for us.
 Good thing Chef John has a few slick tricks for keeping it crispy.
 See how he does it:

 The French Connection: Green Bean Casserole

 This is not your mother's green bean casserole.
 Although it could be your grandma's.
 Chef John reaches into the past for inspiration, giving traditional green bean casserole a delicious update.
 Homemade from start to finish, his version features caramelized onions and Gruyere cheese—the French-onion-soup treatment, you might say.

 Does anything say "I care" like cranberry sauce made from scratch?
 Probably.
 Because homemade cranberry sauce is just so incredibly easy to make.
 Combine a few ingredients, simmer on the stove, done!
 The big reveal here is that you should make this recipe instead of opening a can of cranberry sauce.